 The reasons I can not do this experiment myself are:

 1) I would have to travel to different cities and stay there for weeks, or collect water and come back to my hometown and hope the water mineral and chemical profile has not changed as a result of travel time.

 2) I am also somewhat concerned about doing 2 weeks of daily treatment on a regular basis myself, since that is what is required almost each time I test a new water type in a different city (or each time when treatment stops working and I take a break and then restart).
 This concern stems entirely from the issues raised in the forum thread about hexavalent chromium ions (based on Dr. Zierer's unexpected e-mails to me and his published journal article).
-I am willing to ignore Dr. Zierer's warnings if I am just doing once a week maintenance treatments, but 15 days in a row of chromium and nickel ion infestation many times each year is not something I want to risk.
-FYI -- in recent years, I have definitely developed some hypochondria!
+I am willing to ignore Dr. Zierer's warnings if I am just doing once a week maintenance treatments, but 15 days in a row of chromium and nickel ion infestation into my body many times each year is not something I want to risk.

 Note that there are numerous people who have had decades of continuous success with iontophoresis with no side effects or health issues that Dr. Zierer warns about, so I do not want to scare you.
 Just want to inform you about any risk potential.
-Electrocution is also another risk if you use a defective outlet-powered machine, although I have never heard of someone dying from iontophoresis and do not take this threat seriously myself.
+Electrocution is also another risk if you use a defective outlet-powered machine, although I have never heard of someone dying from iontophoresis.

 It would be great to figure out whether continuous success is completely based on water type and proper treatment protocol, or whether other factors (such as skin thickness, body chemistry, genetic propensity to develop treatment resistance etc...) are also key determinants for success or failure.